mmurshidf/Annotator/README.md

 # Annotator
 Google Chrome Extension - Annotator
 This extension is an annotator that is used to highlight or colorize text in articles or browsers to make reading the text easier and more organized.
 It is a simple and basic annotator with a highlight function and a colorize function that color codes the text based on section, such as headers and paragraphs.
+Another feature is to make the options smaller by clicking the extensions icon on the extensions shortcut menu.